 The Drug Abuse Resistance Education (D.A.R.E.) program is a 10-week curriculum taught in 5th grade at all the city elementary schools as well as St. Mary Elementary School.
 Several officer instructors divide the responsibility of teaching the classes.
-The D.A.R.E. program has been around since the mid-1980s, but it has undergone several major curriculum updates.
-It focuses on how students can avoid drugs, make smart decisions, and exercise self-control with confidence when faced with a bad situation.
-The program in taught in hundreds of cities and counties across the United States and in 49 countries around the world.
+In 2021, the program was introduced into Paducah Middle School.

-If you are interested in financially supporting the D.A.R.E. program by donating to the Paducah-McCracken County Drug Council, contact Officer Gretchen Morgan or Officer Chris Fearon.
+If you are interested in financially supporting the D.A.R.E. program by donating to the Paducah-McCracken County Drug Council, contact Officer Chris Fearon.
 The Paducah-McCracken County Drug Council is a non-profit organization that supports the D.A.R.E. and G.R.E.A.T. programs.
 The council was created in 1992 to provide an avenue for businesses and individuals to donate funds to support drug and alcohol resistance programs at local schools.
 In May 2013, the Paducah-McCracken County Drug Council sponsored a golf scramble which raised $3000 to help pay for t-shirts, certificates, and other program materials.